 ISO 9001 and ISO 14001 are both ISO management system standards (MSS).
 This means they share a number of requirements because all ISO-MSS follow the same High-Level Structure (HLS).
 All MSS have a similar design, which allows for integration between systems from different disciplines like quality and environmental management.

-Below are the ten shared clauses of the HLS that can be considered as similarities between ISO 9001 and ISO 14001.
+Below are the ten shared clauses of the HLS that can experts consider as similarities between ISO 9001 and ISO 14001.

 1- Scope: Sets out the scope of the ISO standards (E.g., quality, health & safety, etc)

-2- Normative References: A list of references documents needed for the application of the standard.
+2- Normative References: A list of reference documents needed for the application of the standard.

 3- Terms and Definitions: A list of generic and standard-specific terms and their definitions.